Full English breakfast daily; 1 lunch; 4 three-course dinners with wine and choice of menus, including a welcome dinner in Limerick

 Morning city sightseeing with a local expert introduces you to the 200-year-old “New Town” and the famous scientists, inventors, and novelists who lived there.
 In the “Old Town,” visit EDINBURGH CASTLE to admire Scotland’s Crown Jewels.
 The afternoon is free to enjoy the Scottish capital at your own pace.
 Later, a unique optional experience: board the former Royal Yacht Britannia, and enjoy dinner at a local restaurant.
-For departure numbers July 31, August 7, and August 14, tickets are included for tonight’s performance of the world-renowned MILITARY TATTOO, a vast spectacle of massed Scottish pipe bands that takes place in an arena on the esplanade of Edinburgh Castle.
+For departure numbers August 5, August 12, August 19 tickets are included for tonight’s performance of the world-renowned MILITARY TATTOO, a vast spectacle of massed Scottish pipe bands that takes place in an arena on the esplanade of Edinburgh Castle.

 Day 9 EDINBURGH–ALNWICK, ENGLAND–YORK

 This morning at ALNWICK CASTLE, the choice is yours: visit the CASTLE itself, the opulent ancestral home of the Duke and Duchess of Northumberland, featured in Harry Potter and Downton Abbey, or explore ALNWICK GARDEN, with its breathtaking fountains and waterfalls.
 In York, England’s most complete medieval city, follow your Tour Director through a maze of quaint streets, including the narrow Shambles.Today’s Distance: 243 mi / 391 km

 Day 10 YORK–STRATFORD-UPON-AVON–BATH